CampusAI/CampusAI.github.io/_experiments/nn_surgery/nn-surgery.md

 ### Labeling layers and units
 Transplanting the weights is pretty straightforward.
 We use IDs to identify layers and input/output units.
-Therefore, for the **old network**, the input layer units will have ids
-$$I^{old} = (i_1, i_2, \: ...\: i_n)$$, the output layer units will have ids
-$$O^{old} = (o1, o2, \: ... \: o_m)$$, and layers are identified by
-$$L^{old} = (l_1, l_2, \: ... \: l_k)$$.
-When we create a new architecture and we want to transplant
-into it the weights of the old one, we assign IDs to the new architecture such that the layers, input, and output units that didn't change have the same ID as before, while any additional layer, input or output unit will have a new ID.
-Layers of which we change size will not have a new ID as we want to keep their weights, and it is easy to automatically detect this change.
+We then pair the ids from the old network to the new one and transfer the weights in such a way that the relations are kept as similar as possible.

 ### Transplant
 We implemented the transplant for Dense and Convolutional layers.
-- For Dense layers, a change (addition,removal or permutation) in input features’ IDs is translated into the columns of the weight matrix.
+- For **Dense layers**, a change (addition,removal or permutation) in input features’ IDs is translated into the columns of the weight matrix.
 Similarly, a change of output IDs is translated into the rows of weight and biases matrices.
 When adding new inputs or outputs, weights are left untouched from the untrained initialization.

-- For Convolutional layers, we use the same technique but inputs’ IDs refer to input channels and output IDs to the layer filters.
+- For **Convolutional layers**, we use the same technique but inputs’ IDs refer to input channels and output IDs to the layer filters.
 A change (addition, removal or permutation) between the trained layer and new layer of input IDs is applied into each filter’s channel.
 A change of output ids is translated into the same change in the filters